kshitij1234/Chemisty-Department-Website/README.md

 ### While developing the project, keep checking search bar position in different browsers.

 ### Pages facilties.html and sitemap.html(needs to be changed every time a link is added) are hard coded.
+### Head's profile link on home page is hard coded